webbiscuit/webbiscuit-website/source/cv/index.md

 **October 2017 – Present**

 BJSS are an agile-centric software consultancy who have a number of high-profile clients.
 I work here as a software consultant, and have led some of our software projects.
+My roles have varied, but I've been a developer, tech lead, architect, data engineer, analyst and consultant.
 I've been doing lots of exciting cloud tranformation projects, mostly in AWS but some Azure ones too.

 #### Projects